CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 ### BREAK IN BANK
 ==================
-Preparing for Send
 1. Using the standard Skywallet service prep

-Breaking in Bank the Coin
 2. Call the show service and then the show_envelopes service to get the sn of the coin you want to transfer
 3. Find commen coins